-Norman has been inducted into the Oregon Music Hall of Fame as well as awarded Cascade Blues Association Life Time Achievement Award.
-The Norman Sylvester band—a blues staple in Northwest clubs, festivals, schools and private events—includes
+Norman has been inducted into the Oregon Music Hall of Fame, awarded Cascade Blues Association’s Life Time Achievement Award and the Norman Sylvester band was named Hall of Fame best R&B band for their multiple honors.